Covington's Nick Sandmann's Lawyers Send 54 Letters to Celebs and News Outlets Warning of Oncoming Libel Lawsuit

 By John Corry, photo from Virginia Appellate Law Blog

-In response, last weekend, Nick Sandmann, the kid at the center of the controversy for donning that horrible ‘douchebag smile’ (I’ve seen that smile too; it is usually used by douchebags for douchebaggic circumstances, but not always (and I’m not sure how adults can really get that mad a kid for doing it– he’s a kid– kids make mistakes, even if this kid were making a mistake (which he wasn’t (please don’t sue me))) had his lawyers send preservation letters to 54 news outlets and celebrities instructing the preservation of any documents related to Nick Sandmann’s case.
-It’s the first step in a libel lawsuit related to these parties jumping the gun too quick in the days following the original incident.
+In response, last weekend, Sandmann had his lawyers send preservation letters to 54 news outlets and celebrities instructing the preservation of any documents related to Sandmann’s case: the first step in a libel lawsuit related to these parties jumping the gun too quickly in the days following the original incident.

-Those receiving the letters include news outlets such as The Washington Post, The New York Times and CNN, politicians including Elizabeth Warren, and celebrities such as Jim Carrey, Alyssa Milano, Kathy Griffin, and Bill Maher, several of whom, even after the facts had come out, continued to libel Sandmann (a 16-year-old high school kid) (I like Bill Maher, but he’s 16 YEARS OLD– what were you doing at that age?).
+Those receiving the letters include: The Washington Post, The New York Times and CNN, politicians including Elizabeth Warren, and celebrities such as Jim Carrey, Alyssa Milano, Kathy Griffin, and Bill Maher, several of whom, even after the facts had come out, continued to libel Sandmann (fun-fact: Sandmann is a 16-year-old high school kid, still in high school at this very moment).